Overloud TH2 – The Big Boss Tone

 But wait, how does it sound?

 Of course, I needed to compare TH2 to the competition, so a mini-shootout of sorts was arranged at the Music Nation studio with a whole bunch of amp sims we currently have on file, including Guitar Rig, Amplitude, Kuassa, X50 and even a combinator patch in Propellerhead Reason that promises great things.
 There is no doubt each has its strengths and weaknesses and can deliver great guitar amplification, but my main interest is in the playability,

 Well, here’s the big thing, and I do mean big.
 For all my grizzling about the strange workflow and buggy interface elements, all that stuff is fixable, and mostly forgivable – as the sounds absolutely superb.
 I mean amazing, way beyond even Guitar Rig and even Amplitude.
 It’s not so much the amp tones and effect, but the responsiveness is incredible.
 It’s the only amp sim I played that reacts like a real guitar amp does.

-Of course, Amplitude has the immense collection of amp models, Guitar Rig is a lot better designed with more flexibility for creative application, X50 is amazing one-trick pony – but its an awesome trick, Kuassa is doing great work for a small company, and even the Reason combinator patch is pretty good if you’re into tinkering with patch cables – but for straight up, plug it in and rock – TH2 is streets ahead.
+Of course, Amplitude has an immense collection of amp models, Guitar Rig is a lot better designed with more flexibility for creative application, X50 is an amazing one-trick pony – but it’s an awesome trick, Kuassa is doing great work for a small company, and even the Reason combinator patch is pretty good if you’re into tinkering with patch cables – but for straight up, plug it in and rock – TH2 is streets ahead.

 I’m interested in testing this in a live situation soon, though my laptop will need a fairly serious RAM upgrade before I’m comfortable trying this.